-Whether you’re practicing intense Power yoga in the yoga retreat Bali 2019 or slowing it down with Hatha or Yin.
-A healthy diet is a key to gaining energy and focus which can help you improvise.
+Whether you’re practicing intense Power yoga or you are up for an adventure of the yoga retreat Bali in 2019 or slowing it down with Hatha or Yin, a healthy diet is a key to gaining energy and focus which can help you improvise.
 It’s important that your diet is balanced and full of nutritious foods high in fiber, vitamins, healthy fats, and natural sugars to keep you satisfied and grounded.

 1. Dark Leafy Greens